This article describes ways Broad users can retrieve data stored in a Workspace bucket in Terra.

 If you have not yet registered for a Terra account, find step-by-step instructions in How to register for a Terra Account and Setting up a Google account with a non-Google email.

-This document describes ways Broad users can retrieve data from Terra.
-Please refer to the documents for setting up a Google App Account (setting up a Google account with a non-Gmail address) and Terra Account if you have not yet registered on Terra.
-Your Broad Project Manager will notify you when your data is ready for download and will provide you with the name of the Terra workspace and backing Google bucket where you can find the data.
+Your Broad Project Manager will notify you when your data are ready for download and will provide you with the name of the Terra workspace and Google bucket where you can find the data.

-Moving data from Terra to an on-premises location using the Terra interface
+Transfer from Terra to an on-premises location (in Terra)

-Moving files from a Broad server to Terra using gsutil in a terminal
+Transfer from Broad server to Terra (gsutil in a terminal)

 We recommend this option for all transfers, but it's ideal for large file sizes or 1000s of files.

 1. ssh login to UGER, the on-premises Broad cluster, following BITS instructions over VPN.